Dreams are real while they last; can one say more of life?

-The Australian aborigenes see dreaming as a greater reality.
-In his book Voices of the First Day: Awakening in the Aboriginal Dreamtime, author Robert Lawlor tells us how, in some Aboriginal tribes, the first thing a person does upon waking is to wander alone in the bush, or along the seashore, and devise a song to fit the dreams of the previous night.
+The Australian aborigines see dreaming as a greater reality.
+In his book Voices of the First Day: Awakening in the Aboriginal Dreamtime, author Robert Lawlor tells us how, in some tribes, the first thing a person does upon waking is to wander alone in the bush, or along the seashore, and devise a song to fit a dream from the previous night.

-In a world like that, dreams and the day world are connected.
+In that world dreams and the day world are connected.

-Yes, I know most people dismiss the beliefs of hunter-gatherers as primitive superstition activated by wishful delusional thinking.
-The idea that the people outside our civilization might know things that we don’t know seems to be hard for most people to grasp.
+Yes, I know most people dismiss the beliefs of hunter-gatherers as primitive superstitions activated by wishful delusional thinking.
+The idea that the people outside our civilization might know things that we don’t know is hard for many people to grasp.

-Yes, despite the rejection of dreams by some people, and the simplistic understanding of them by most of the rest, dreaming goes on in its own chosen way.
-Watching my own dreams over decades, I have slowly come to the realization that they follow paths of their own, that they have agendas of their own.
+Watching my own dreams over decades, I came to the realization that they follow paths of their own.
+They have agendas of their own.
 They don’t seek interpretation.
-Though I don’t understand what they’re doing most of the time, they usually continue on as if what I think about them is unimportant.
+Though I don’t understand what they’re doing most of the time, they continue anyway, as if what I think about them is not very important.

-But hiding from dreams when you wake up – refusing to think about them – doesn’t change anything.
-The dreams continue, occasionally producing powerful nightmares when the dreaming mind decides that you need to pay more attention.
+Hiding from dreams when you wake up – refusing to think about them – doesn’t change anything.
+The dreams continue, occasionally producing powerful nightmares when the dreaming mind, whatever or whoever that is, decides that it is time for you to pay more attention.